blaenk/site/input/notes/clojure.markdown

 ;= user.Point
 ```

-It's also possible to provide type metadata for primitive and non-primitive fields, otherwise they are assumed to be `java.lang.Object`{.path}.
+It's also possible to provide type metadata for primitive and non-primitive fields, otherwise they are assumed to be <span class="path">java.lang.Object</span>.

 ``` clojure
 (defrecord NamedPoint [^String name ^long x ^long y])